-Empirically, we use the test to assess the possibility of collusion in Chinese industrial clusters and SEZs.
+Empirically, we use the screen to assess the possibility of collusion in Chinese industrial clusters and SEZs.
 SEZs are generally considered to have played a key role in its growth miracle, and we have a high quality panel of firms with a great deal of spatial and industrial variation.
-The panel structure of the Annual Survey of Chinese Industrial Enterprises (CIE) allows us to estimate markups using the cost-minimization methods of De Loecker and Warzynski (2012) and implement our test using within-firm variation.
+The panel structure of the Annual Survey of Chinese Industrial Enterprises (CIE) allows us to estimate markups using the cost-minimization methods of De Loecker and Warzynski (2012) and implement our screen using within-firm variation.

-Our test both identifies non-competitive pricing in simple validation exercises and rejects it in simple placebo tests.
+Our screen both identifies non-competitive pricing in simple validation exercises and rejects it in simple placebo tests.
 Specifically, we test for joint profit maximization among groups of affiliates with the same parent company and in the same industry.
 Similarly, we test for joint profit maximization among state-owned firms in the same industry.
 Consistent with the theory, in our validation tests we estimate a highly significant relationship between markups and cartel market share, but an insignificant relationship with own market share.
 This is exactly what the theory predicts for firms that maximize their joint profits.
 In our placebo tests, we find no response in markups to industrial cluster market shares and no influence of SEZs on markup behavior among these sets of firms.

 In the broader sample of Chinese firms, competitive behavior appears much more prevalent than collusive behavior, but behavior becomes somewhat more collusive as we move to smaller geographic definitions of a cluster.
 Moreover, we find stronger evidence in subsets of clusters: SEZs and clusters pre-screened as having low initial cross-sectional variation in markups.
 SEZs have policies targeting firms in specific industries and locations, and give them benefits such as special tax treatment or favorable regulation.
-7 They also attempt to foster cooperation through industry associations, trade fairs, and coordinated marketing, but such venues can be used to reduce competition.8 We find that the intensity of collusion is four times higher for clusters in SEZs than for those not in SEZs.
+8 They also attempt to foster cooperation through industry associations, trade fairs, and coordinated marketing, but such venues can be used to reduce competition.
+We find that the intensity of collusion is four times higher for clusters in SEZs than for those not in SEZs.
 Our results therefore have normative importance for evaluating the desirability of cluster policies in China and elsewhere.
 Moreover, we apply our pre-screening criteria, focusing on clusters in the lowest three deciles of cross-sectional markup variation, and find that only the cluster market share is a significant predictor of the panel variation in markups.
 That is, this subsample appears to be dominated by effectively collusive behavior.
 These clusters are characterized by disproportionately higher concentration industries, have lower export intensities, and contain a greater proportion of private domestic enterprises (as opposed to foreign or state-owned ventures).

 Our paper contributes and complements the literatures on both industrial clusters and collusion.
 We are not the first paper to examine collusion in cooperative industry associations, industrial clusters or agglomerations.
 The 19th century railroad associations in the U.S., originally formed to cooperate on technical (e.g., track width) and safety standards to link the various rails, soon turned to an explicit cartel designed to manage competition (see, e.g., Chandler (1977)).
-Colluding clusters in the 20th century have also been studied.
-Bresnahan (1987) studied collusion of the Big 3 automakers in Detroit, and Christie, Harris and Schultz (1994) examine NASDAQ collusion on Wall Street.
-More recently, Gan and Hernandez (2013) shows that hotels near one another effectively collude.